-In 2013, the Compensation Committee retained Radford to review recommendations from the Compensation Committee regarding executive compensation and our overall equity practices relative to the market.
-The analysis was based against the companies listed below as "2013 Peer Group" companies, as approved by the Compensation Committee, that were considered to be similar to us with respect to developmental stage and financial metrics.
+In 2014, the Compensation Committee retained Radford to advise on various aspects of executive compensation, and our overall equity practices, relative to the market.
+The analysis was based against the companies listed below as "2014 Peer Group" companies, as recommended by Radford and approved by the Compensation Committee, which were considered to be similar to us with respect to developmental stage and financial metrics, such as market capitalization.
+The 2014 Peer Group was used to benchmark various elements of our 2015 executive compensation program.